 MYRON GOBLE – 1993 FELLOW

-Down in the Delta was produced from Myron’s Nicholl entry script.
+Down in the Delta was produced from Myron’s Nicholl Fellowship-winning script.

 SUSANNAH GRANT – 1992 FELLOW

 Susannah wrote Erin Brockovich, for which she received a 2001 Academy Awards nomination and a 2001 WGA Awards nomination, and 28 Days.
-She co-wrote Charlotte’s Web, Pocahontas and Ever After: A Cinderella Story, and she adapted The Soloist and In Her Shoes.
+She co-wrote The Fifth Wave, Charlotte’s Web, Pocahontas, and Ever After: A Cinderella Story, and she adapted The Soloist and In Her Shoes.
 Susannah also wrote and directed a number of episodes of the Fox-TV series Party of Five.
 She wrote and made her feature directorial debut on Catch and Release.
 She created and served as an executive producer of the CBS-TV series A Gifted Man and wrote Confirmation for HBO, which won the 2017 WGA Award for Long Form Original in Television and for which she and the script were honored with the WGA’s 2017 Paul Selvin Award.
 Susannah was the showrunner on Netflix’s Unbelievable.

 HUMPHREY GYDE – 1998 FELLOW